 You’re eligible for benefits on your date of hire if you’re scheduled to work at least 20 hours per week.
 You must enroll within 30 days of your start date.

 Note that it may take a week or more for your employee record to appear in PlanSource (where most benefits enrollment occurs) and with Fidelity (where 401(k) enrollment occurs).

 See New to Lam Research for a full list of benefits that require enrollment and those you receive automatically.

-If you enroll yourself for coverage, you may also enroll your eligible dependents in medical, dental, vision, and life and AD&D insurance coverage.
-You and your eligible dependents are automatically enrolled in the Employee Assistance Program (EAP).
+If you enroll yourself for coverage, you may also enroll your eligible dependents in certain coverage.

 Eligible dependents include:

 - A child who is under age 26 who is:

 - Your, your spouse’s, or your domestic partner’s natural child, stepchild, or legally adopted child or in the process of being adopted